-I am a robotics researcher with a focus on the development of new designs and manufacturing methods for robots.
-Currently, I am a Research Fellow with the Wyss Institute of Biologically Inspired Engineering at Harvard University.
+I am currently a Mechanical Engineer at Dishcraft Robotics.
+Formerly, I was a Research Fellow with the Wyss Institute of Biologically Inspired Engineering at Harvard University.
 I received my Ph.D. in Engineering Sciences from Harvard in 2015 and my B.S. in Mechanical Engineering from University of California, Berkeley in 2010.

 I have worked extensively on the world's first biologically-inspired, insect-scale flying robot (the Robobee) and have investigated microengineering techniques for microscale devices and system modeling and analysis of flapping wing flight.